usds/discovery-sprint-guide/preparing.md

 **Administrative Contact:** Someone with time dedicated to supporting the effort that the discovery team can interact with on a day-to-day basis to answer questions or get assistance with building access, booking rooms, office supplies, IT resources and other time-sensitive logistical matters.
 Access to a company directory and calendars is important for keeping a sprint from running beyond the allotted time frame.
 It is helpful if this person works for a senior stakeholder and is often tied to the Senior Executive Sponsor.

-**Topic** **Stakeholders****/Subject Matter Experts:** An initial list of people inside the organization or adjacent to it who currently own a piece of the problem or the solution.
+**Topic** **Stakeholders/Subject Matter Experts:** An initial list of people inside the organization or adjacent to it who currently own a piece of the problem or the solution.
 This list will expand over the course of the sprint, as you uncover other people to talk to.

-**End Users****: the actual humans who touch or who are affected by the tools/services in question.
+**End Users**: the actual humans who touch or who are affected by the tools/services in question.
 Inside the organization “users” can refer to the internal team using enterprise tools as well as the public audience who will ultimately receive the services those tools provide.

-**Planning**
+### Planning

-###Sprint Logistics
+### Sprint Logistics

 There are a number of arrangements and contacts that need to happen ahead of time to make a sprint run smoothly.
 The sprint team lead should work with the organization’s partners to identify someone who can help coordinate logistics for the team.

-Schedule
+### Schedule

-Timing:** Before you get too far into planning, make sure to discuss actual calendar dates with your primary stakeholders.
+**Timing:** Before you get too far into planning, make sure to discuss actual calendar dates with your primary stakeholders.
 Scheduling too close to a big annual meeting, the beginning or end of the budget cycle, or between Thanksgiving and the end of December when many people take extended vacation can kill a sprints momentum.

 **Availability:** The entire sprint team should make sure that they have at least three consecutive weeks to dedicate full-time to the sprint.
 The first two weeks are often used for research with one week for follow-ups and writing, and another for final sprint delivery and readouts to stakeholders.
 Communicate the team’s timeline to the organization’s partners to ensure they are aligned and know what to expect.
 Keep a shared team calendar if possible.